SurajMotwani1306/angular-datatable-sm/README.md

 # angular-datatable-sm
-Dynamic Datatable SM generation based on your requirement with values passed
+Dynamic Datatable SM generation based on your requirement i.e. Table heading with number of columns & its table data.
 <br/>

 <table>